LudovicGouverneur/Learn-github/README.md

 ## Commands
 ### [init] Create a git repo

 >In order to do VCS in a working directory, one must create a .git repository.
-This .git folder is nothing but an "empty folder structre".
+This .git folder is nothing but an "empty folder structure".
 It contains all what is needed to work with git.

  * git init : create a .git repository